ksu-cs-textbooks/cis300/content/sorting/merge.md

 1. Fill a large array with data items from the input (if there aren't enough items to fill this array, we just use part of it).
-2. Sort this array using whatever sorting algorithm is appropriate (most likely, one outlined in [the next section](/~rhowell/DataStructures/redirect/split-sorts)).
+2. Sort this array using whatever sorting algorithm is appropriate.
 3. Write each element of the sorted array to the current output file.
 4. Write a special end marker to the output file.
 5. Swap the contents of the variables referring to the current output